-While serving in the Residency, FHBC will employ you to fulfill your Supervised Ministry in the service of the church as a part-time employee ) less than 30 hours/week).
-The facilitation of your seminary education and personal development, while they constitute the remaining requirements of the Residency, they are provided to the candidate as a benefit of the Residency.
+While serving in the Residency, FHBC will employ you to fulfill your supervised ministry in the service of the church as a part-time employee (less than 30 hours/week).
+The facilitation of your seminary education and personal development, while they constitute the remaining requirements of the Residency, are provided as a benefit of the Residency.

 Are any other benefits included in the Residency?

-No, in additional to the unique, personal benefit of the Residency itself, the Seminary costs and the stipend, there are no additional benefits offered.
+No, in addition to the unique, personal benefit of the Residency itself, the Seminary costs and the stipend, there are no additional benefits offered.